 This course introduces students to economic analysis as a tool for making decisions in a multitude of situations that are at the core of running of a firm.
-In support of lectures students will solve business cases; discover economic principles at work through participation in teaching experiments (either on the internet platform "Veconlab" or in the BI research lab); and work on computational tools that can be used directly in support of actual decision making.
-The course draws on recent advances in behavioral- and experimental economics to investigate the robustness and empirical content of economic analysis.
+In support of lectures students will solve relevant business problems and utilize computational tools that can be used directly in support of actual decision making.

 The course will cover the following topics:

 - Design of incentive systems (personell economics)

 - Optimal contract design

 - Bargaining for the allocation of scarce resources within and across firms